SexGenomicsToolkit/sgtr/README.md

-# SGT-vis
+# sgtr

 ## Overview

-SGT-vis is an R package to visualize results from population genomics analyses.
+R package to visualize results from population genomics analyses.
 The package implements low-level function to generate genomics plots and high-level functions to visualize results from the Sex Genomics Toolkit.

-SGT-vis development was initiatied in the [LPGP](https://www6.rennes.inra.fr/lpgp/) lab from INRA, Rennes, France.
+The sgtr package development was initiatied in the [LPGP](https://www6.rennes.inra.fr/lpgp/) lab from INRA, Rennes, France.

 ## Installation